Nipple Sparing Breast Reconstruction Houston

 It’s likely that you’ve already educated yourself on how a typical mastectomy is performed.
 A Houston nipple sparing breast reconstruction surgery is performed differently than the standard mastectomy reconstruction.
 With a nipple sparing breast reconstruction, an incision is made around the areola or underneath the breast in the fold.
 From that incision, her mastectomy surgeon removes all of the Houston woman’s underlying breast tissue.

-After the natural breast tissue is removed, Dr. Craig gets to work.
+After the natural breast tissue is removed, our doctors get to work.
 Using either the Houston woman’s own breast tissue or an implant, they skillfully reconstruct the woman’s breast.
 The result is a reconstructed breast with minimal scarring, and your own nipple and areola.

 Benefits of a Nipple Sparing Breast Reconstruction.